Col. Richard D. Hinkley, B.S.

-The C. Daniel Kim International Student Center (ISC) opened its doors in the spring of 2004 to meet the needs of the growing body of international students at Liberty University.
-Since that time, the ISC staff has sponsored more than 20 year-round events to celebrate international students and their cultures and giving international students an opportunity to enjoy their experience in the U.S.
+The C. Daniel Kim International Student Center (ISC) opened its doors in the spring of 2004 to meet the needs of the growing body of international students, including international graduate students, at Liberty University.
+The ISC now sponsors more than 50 events per year celebrating international students and their cultures and giving international students an opportunity to enjoy their experience in the U.S.

 Located at the entrance to Main Campus, the Liberty University Campus Bookstore is a two-story, 20,000 square foot, free standing brick facility that features a Barnes and Noble Café serving Starbucks® coffee and outdoor patio area.
 In addition to textbooks, the bookstore also sells leisure books, University apparel and more.
 For more information on the products and services available including hours of operation, access the webpage at http://liberty.bncollege.com/.

 The Career Center provides professional resources in career planning and employment services to Liberty University men and women, equipping them with the ability to obtain a position that will utilize their God-given talents to impact the world for Christ.